-California’s unfair competition law prohibits people and businesses from engaging in any unlawful, unfair or fraudulent business practice, or any false, deceptive or misleading advertising.
+California’s unfair competition law prohibits any unlawful, unfair or fraudulent business practice, or any false, deceptive or misleading advertising.
 Lawsuits can be brought by consumers or businesses that have been adversely affected by these unfair actions.

-Common examples of acts of unfair competition in California include, among many others:
+Common examples of acts of unfair competition in California include:

 - Selling products or services at different prices in different geographic locations within California (“locality discrimination”);1